Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • The Blue Mosque or Sultanahmet Camii, known as the Blue Mosque because of blue tiles surrounding the walls of interior design.

-• Hagia Sophia a must see former Greek Orthodox Christian patriarchal basilica, later an Ottoman imperial mosque and now a museum in Istanbul.
+• Hagia Sophia — a must-see former Greek Orthodox Christian patriarchal basilica, later an Ottoman imperial mosque, and now a museum in Istanbul.

 • Grand Bazaar in Istanbul is one of the largest and oldest covered markets in the world, with 61 covered streets and over 4,000 shops.